-- Emergency Transfer/Emergency Relocation;
+Emergency Transfer/Emergency Relocation;

 - Need for a reasonable accommodation because of a qualifying disability or UFAS unit;

 - Grossly under-housed;

 - Grossly over-housed;

 - Under-housed;

 - Work or school related transfers;

 - Resident Requested (transfers requested for none of the above stated reasons).

-- Management Initiated
+- \ Management Initiated

-The HACP reserves the right to initiate a "Management Initiated" transfer at any time to: a) alleviate resident conflict and maintain harmony in its buildings and/or communities; b) facilitate completion of major unit repairs; c) to provide transfers for graduates of the HACP career development program who have secured and maintained employment; or d) alleviate any other issue/s that Management feels is pertinent to assist with resident relations.
+\The HACP reserves the right to initiate a "Management Initiated" transfer at any time to: a) alleviate resident conflict and maintain harmony in its buildings and/or communities; b) facilitate completion of major unit repairs; c) to provide transfers for graduates of the HACP career development program who have secured and maintained employment; or d) alleviate any other issue/s that Management feels is pertinent to assist with resident relations.
 Based on the seriousness of the issue and reason, the Management Initiated transfer can be considered the same as an Emergency transfer and carry equal weight, or can be given lower weight.

 If a resident's transfer is approved for grossly under-housed or grossly over-housed situations, the resident's name is placed on the Site Based Waiting Lists for all communities that offer their required bedroom size.
+Grossly under-housed or grossly over-housed situations can be considered the same as an Emergency transfer and carry equal weight, or can be given lower weight.
 Residents required to transfer due to grossly under-housed or grossly over-housed situations, must accept the unit assigned to them by the HACP.
 Residents are only assigned apartments that meet the eligibility needs of the family.
 Families who refuse to transfer into a unit that meets the approved needs of the family, or who fail to transfer within thirty (30) days after an apartment offer is accepted, are considered to be in violation of the HACP lease, and are subject to eviction proceedings.